Reading Level Checker guide

 The safest way to use the result is to compare it with the original input and think about the real task you are doing.

-• Do not assume low grade level means the text is accurate or helpful.
+• Do not assume low grade level means the text is correct, complete, persuasive, or trustworthy.

-• Do not ignore layout, examples, headings, and visuals.
+• Do not ignore layout, examples, headings, tables, images, translation needs, or reader context.

 Research and references